 Thank you for participating in the 2024 practice analysis of firefighting in New Hampshire.
 The results of this survey will help direct future firefighter training development.
 Use the file upload box below to submit your survey.

-You have already submitted a survey.
+The practice analysis has concluded as of 9/15/2024.
 If you'd like to update your responses, please contact Max Dodge at Peter.M.Dodge@dos.nh.gov or (603)369-7980.

 You can also mail printed copies of the survey to: